-Refers to a person or business entity that you have enough information about that, in your opinion, has a strong interest in doing business with you, and someone with whom you most likely have a future appointment scheduled.
+New Cases Opened: Refers to a person or business entity whom you have enough information about that, in your opinion, has a strong interest in doing business with you, and someone with whom you most likely have a future appointment scheduled.
 This can refer to either business with a new prospect, or repeat business with an existing client.